-Package price includes staying in the standard 5-star hotel one room with twin beds adjustable for two people.
-We also provide breakfast, lunch, and candlelight dinner.
-Package price does not include personal expenses for beverage, tips, cloths laundry in the Hotel
+Package price includes staying in a standard 5-star hotel one room with twin beds adjustable for two people.
+We also provide breakfast, lunch, and a candlelight dinner.
+Package price does not include personal expenses for beverages, tips, clothes laundry in the Hotel

-APPLICABLE FEES: Our package includes all applicable fees for seven days sight-seeing.
-That includes entry fee to visit Historical world heritage site, sunrise view, mountain flight, religious places visit, and educational zone visit.
+APPLICABLE FEES: Our package includes all applicable fees for seven days of sightseeing.
+That includes an entry fee to visit Historical world heritage sites, sunrise views, mountain flights, religious places visit, and educational zone visits.

-PERSONAL GUIDE: An experienced package guide will be kept in touch with you once you check-in to the Kathmandu International Airport and until you check-out.
+PERSONAL GUIDE: An experienced package guide will be kept in touch with you once you check in to the Kathmandu International Airport and until you check out.
 Your personal guide will be available without any additional charge that excludes personal tips.
-They will be with you in your every new experience sharing their lots of collective information related to the complete sight-seeing package.
+They will be with you in your every new experience sharing lots of collective information related to the complete sightseeing package.

 Day 1 – Arrival in Kathmandu :